PaulKlauser/ViewModelStateIn/README.md

 A demonstration of `viewModelScope` still being active while the associated view is no longer visible, in this case, on the back stack.

+Notice that Screen A's ViewModel continues to log when the repo's state is updated, even though Screen A is on the back stack.
+In most cases, this is not the behavior you want.

 `stateIn()`'s `started` parameter allows you to expose a StateFlow from the ViewModel without worrying about unintended collections while on the back stack by using `SharingStarted.WhileSubscribed()`.
 This will stop the collection of the upstream